Plantain

 Possible Side Effects

-• Mild digestive upset with large internal doses
+• Mild digestive upset if consumed in very large quantities

 Special Populations